University-of-Illinois-Chicago-CS/cs425-assignment1/README.md

 # CS425 - Computer Graphics I

 ## Assignment 1: Introduction to JavaScript and WebGL
-The goal of this first assignment is to get you familiar with JavaScript, WebGL calls, development environment, and the assignment submission process.
-You will develop a web application to render triangles with vertex position and colors defined in an external JSON file, specified by the user through a user interface.
+The goal of this first assignment is to get you familiar with JavaScript, WebGL calls, the development environment, and the assignment submission process.
+You will develop a web application to render triangles with vertex positions and colors defined in an external JSON file, specified by the user through a user interface.

 There are five tasks, and you are free to re-use any code from the labs (check Piazza for links).

-If you want, you can use the generate.ipynb Jupyter file to generate your own triangle mesh from an image file:

 ![University of Illinois at Chicago](https://raw.githubusercontent.com/uic-cs425/assignment-0/main/result.png)